renbou/jogmock/README.md

 3. Using the modified config.yml and the downloaded file, you can start using Jogmock:
    1. Download the release appropriate to your OS and architecture.
    2. Install the bundled APK on your device.
 It is needed to get a reCAPTCHA token suitable for use with Strava and which will be needed during the first time you use `jogmock`.
    3. Launch the tool in your terminal and simply follow the steps.
 During GPX selection you can use Tab to autocomplete file paths.

+After configuring the reCAPTCHA token and login info, jogmock will cache it and not ask for it until needed.

 ## Help
 ### Config